politics-rewired/Spoke/README.md

 * We did not maintain compatibility with MoveOn's caching layer, so certain features we built should interact with cache invalidation, but don't

-* We did not maintain compatibility (or write our own) tests 😬
+* We did not maintain compatibility with MoveOn's (or write our own) tests 😬

 We will continue to add to this as we notice differences, and add a list of the things we've done likely under a wiki to come.